trivialTZ/Lsst-Twilight-SNe/twilight_planner_pkg/README.md

 * **SIMLIB** – if ``--simlib-out`` is provided, a SNANA SIMLIB describing the simulated observations.

+### Photometry, Saturation & SIMLIB

+* Exposure times are automatically capped to keep the brightest pixel below `NPE_PIXEL_SATURATE` (default 1.2×10⁵ e⁻).
+A Gaussian PSF central-pixel fraction plus the relation
+  `m_sat(t) = m_sat(15 s) + 2.5 log10(t/15)` shifts the r-band bright limit from
+  ≈15.8 mag at 15 s to ≈12.9 mag at 1 s, so short twilight snaps avoid saturation while reducing overheads.
+* Zeropoints use 1‑s instrumental values from SMTN‑002 and apply extinction `k_m (X − 1)`; sky noise comes from a twilight sky model or `rubin_sim.skybrightness` when available.
+* When `--simlib-out` is supplied, the planner writes SNANA `S:` rows including MJD, gain, read noise, sky sigma, PSF FWHM, `ZPTAVG`, and `MAG=-99` using the above photometric scalars.

 ## Module overview

 * `config.py` – `PlannerConfig` dataclass housing site parameters and